dojo/docs/dojo/index.rst

 * `dojo.map <dojo/map>`_

   Applies a callback to each element of arr and returns an Array with the results

+* `dojo.some <dojo/some>`_

+  Iterate over an array, escaping when the callback returns true for some logic check.

+* `dojo.every <dojo/every>`_

+  Iterate over an array, escaping when the callback returns false for some logic check.

+* `dojo.filter <dojo/filter>`_

+  Iterate over an array, reducing the array based on the callback return.

+* `dojo.indexOf <dojo/indexOf>`_

+  Find the index of some element in an Array.

 * `NodeList array methods <dojo/NodeList#array>`_

   * NodeList.indexOf, NodeList.lastIndexOf, NodeList.forEach, NodeList.every, NodeList.some, NodeList.concat, NodeList.map, NodeList.filter, NodeList.at